scout-mckee/scout-mckee/README.md

 Here are some notable projects I’ve worked on (check out my profile to see some more!):

-SRK Consulting, Benchmarking Tailings Facilities Risk: Developed interpretable machine learning and statistical models to evaluate risk in tailings storage facilities (TSF) as part of a Capstone project in collaboration with SRK consulting.
+**SRK Consulting, Benchmarking Tailings Facilities Risk**: Developed interpretable machine learning and statistical models to evaluate risk in tailings storage facilities (TSF) as part of a Capstone project in collaboration with SRK consulting.

-StFX University Physics Department, An Analysis of the Hydrogen Bond Network in Simulations of Supercooled Water: Used Python and data analysis skills to complete and Advanved Major research project in computational physics.
+**StFX University Physics Department, An Analysis of the Hydrogen Bond Network in Simulations of Supercooled Water**: Used Python and data analysis skills to complete and Advanved Major research project in computational physics.

 ## Get in Touch